-ASSUMPTIONS
+PLANNING ASSUMPTIONS

 A common model of developing planning assumptions, building strategies to support those assumptions, expecting certain outcomes, and assessing outcomes has been used for this plan and is part of the SBCCD integrated planning process.
+Planning assumptions are factors that are considered true, real, or certain for the purpose of creating a shared understanding of the plan.
+The assumptions were used to inform the development of the enrollment management plan.
 The following are the most current assumptions using data received from internal and external sources.